 All residential uses would be located within ALUCP Zone E, in which residential uses and most other land uses are normally acceptable.
 Residential uses would be constructed in areas re-zoned to either NP-MUR or NP-MUR-W. The MUR districts are characterized by a mix of housing types, neighborhood services such as retail and restaurants, common use/open space including open space, parks, and community facilities.
 To reflect the special nature of the waterfront environment, building heights are lower in the NP-MUR-W district than in the NP-MUR district.
-As such, the maximum height in the NP-MUR district is 85 feet; but the maximum height in the NP-MUR district to be exempt from the height limitations:
+As such, the maximum height in the NP-MUR district is 85 feet; but the maximum height in the NP-MUR-W district is 48 feet.
+The proposed zoning, however, allows the following features to be exempt from the height limitations: